 LM393 comparator (and the LM358 Op Amp)

-Configured as Schmitt trigger the LM393 hysteresis is provided according to the following diagram and formulae.
+Configured as a Schmitt trigger the LM393 hysteresis is provided according to the following diagram and formulae.

 I've seen a lot of formulae and online calculators for hysteresis using op amps and comparators, but the equations shown above for Vth and Vtl actually work when measuring all of the parameters (including crucially the Vol and Voh numbers), as can be seen in the screenshot below from a spreadsheet.